 Excess sugar can lead to obesity, tooth decay and inflammation and the WHO recommends sugar make up no more than 5 per cent (or 6 teaspoons) of your daily calorie intake.
 This includes honey, fruit juices and hidden sugars found in foods such as ready-made sauces, ready meals and syrups.
 To minimise sugar intake read food labels.
 Try to opt for foods that contain 5g or less of sugar per 100g.
 If you love dessert, try replacing it with fresh fruit and cutting down to one delicious dessert a week.
 Instead of having fruit juice and soft drinks everyday, try sparkling mineral water with freshly squeezed lemon or lime.

 8. Choose quality over quantity

 Sometimes when only the real thing will do, it helps to opt for a high-quality version.
 For example, when you just have to have chocolate, opting for a couple of squares of quality dark chocolate that contains 70% or more cocoa solids may help you feel satisfied with less, rather than choosing a variety that’s higher in sugar.
 If crisps are your thing, a small bag of baked crisps now and again can provide the same crunchy sensation you’re craving.
-Just remember the old adage: everything in moderation.
+To maintain healthy food choices just remember the old adage: everything in moderation.